Topics Map > Engineering Workstations (EWS)

 Configuration / Settings

 Many configurations and settings in the EWS Windows environment are configured centrally via a mechanism called Group Policy, which allows for automated configuration of settings across many computers at once.
-Many settings configured this way simply do not exist in the Windows user interface.
-More importantly, settings configured this way are reproduced consistently across EWS labs, creating a consistent experience even if the computer needs to be wiped and reinstalled.
+Settings configured this way are reproduced consistently across EWS labs, and even persist if the computer needs to be wiped and reinstalled (re-imaged).

 Supportability